In the 2004 10, he joined the new member states of the EU.

-In order to reach this conclusion, the researchers counted the number of studies carried out in international co-authorship in each of the EU member states.
-Articles written by the authors of one country are not taken into account.
-Based on this, they found that the percentage of research in the international co-authorship in Poland fell from the 33 2004% in city to 28 2011% in city But in the UK the proportion of research in the international co-authorship increased from 28 2004% in city to 43 2011% in city Instead of developing scientific cooperation in Poland and thus enhance the economic potential of this country's membership in the EU has reduced the percentage of international scientific relations of Poland.
+In order to arrive at this conclusion, the researchers calculated the number of studies conducted in international co-authorship in each of the member countries of the EU.
+Articles written by the authors of only one country were not taken into account.
+Based on this, they found that the percentage of studies in international co-authorship in Poland fell from 33% in 2004 to 28% in 2011.
+But in the UK, the share of studies in international co-authorship increased from 28% in 2004 to 43% in 2011 Instead of developing scientific cooperation in Poland and thereby increasing the economic potential in this country, membership in the EU has reduced the percentage of international scientific relations between Poland.

-The best scientists, and so have the opportunity to establish international co-operation, no matter what country they live.
-If they lift the restrictions, they will move to the best research centers.
-When the best Polish scientist moved to the UK, it establishes cooperation with researchers in Germany and France.
-After moving to the research work of a scientist will only appear on the base of the UK data, but not in the Polish databases.
+The best scientists and so have the opportunity to establish international cooperation, regardless of what country they live in.
+If they remove the restrictions, they will move to the best research centers.
+When the best Polish scientist moves to the UK, he establishes cooperation with researchers in Germany and France.
+After moving, the scientist's research works will appear only in the UK database, but not in Polish databases.
 That is, research scientist for Poland and the actual scientific connection with Poland will be lost.

 Specialization in the EU countries is inevitable.
 UK attracts the best experts in the field of finance (or at least attracted, until there was Brexit), Germany is often a center of advanced manufacturing research and development.